01 July 2007 (Sunday) - Still wet

 to say nothing of the flavoured olives and the goat curry.
 T-shirts were bought all round, and my gay pride umbrella collapsed under the excitement of it all.
 All too soon the afternoon session at the festival was over, and it was back to McDonald’s for dinner, and then on to another pub….

-East India Pale Ale on the pump, a particular favourite of mine.
-It’s
+India Pale Ale on the pump, a particular favourite of mine.
+It’s possible I

-possible I might have dozed off here for a bit, but we were soon onto the
+might have dozed off here for a bit, but we were soon onto the Dolphin for

 21 July 2007 (Saturday) - The Harry Potter Queue